ChristianOrr/feature-attribution-methods-jax/README.md

 ### Gradients

-Saliency map is the gradients of the input image.
+The saliency map is the gradients of the input image.

 #### Requirements:
  - Classification Model: Any continuously differentiable model.